Jesus College Boat Club (Cambridge): History

-The club appeared in the first six-oared bumps race in 1827 but performed indifferently.
+The club was founded in 1827 and appeared in the first six-oared bumps race that year but performed indifferently.
 During the early years it rose on occasion to be second and achieved Head of the River in 1841, but remained a minor force until the late 1860s.
 By 1875 it held Headship again and continued to for eleven years (until 1886) - a record not since equalled.
 In this time they refurbished the boathouse including the addition of a weathervane and, some years later, a clock tower.
 Both of which were transferred to the current boathouse.
 After this period the club's success declined with Trinity Hall Boat Club and Trinity having an almost monopoly of the Headship, until Jesus recovered it in 1909 and 1912-14.

 During the inter-war years the club was coached by Steve Fairbairn and held Headship on twelve occasions in the Lents and occupied a top three position for the entire period.